jiftechnify/nostr-fetch/README.md

 ### Working with custom relay pool implementations

-First, install the adapter package for the relay pool implementaion you want to use.
+First, install the adapter package for the relay pool implementation you want to use.
 For example, if you want to use nostr-fetch with nostr-tools' `SimplePool` :

 ```bash